 Education is the essential work of Tulane University as is reflected in its mission statement.
 All faculty who teach are involved in this enterprise, as are a wide range of professional, technical, and support personnel working in areas such as administration, libraries, instructional development, network infrastructure, fundraising, student services, athletics, and physical plant.
 In addition, Tulane has a new Teacher Preparation and Certification Program (TPCP).
 Tulane students in the program choose major and minor courses offered throughout the university then select their choice of dance (k-12), primary education, or secondary education teaching areas.
-Education courses offered at Tulane include EDLA 200 Education in a Diverse Society, EDLA 389 Service Learning in Public School, EDUC 340 Classroom Management, as well as a range of courses in teaching methods.
-Student Teaching or internship (EDUC 690 or EDUC 691, and EDUC 692) is completed after graduation.
-The program, which is part of Tulane's College of Liberal Arts and Science, leads to a teaching certificate from the State of Louisiana, which can be used to obtain certification in other states through recipricol arrangements.
-The program has a full time director, visiting professor, assessment and accreditation coordinator, and program specialist as well as six adjunct teaching faculty.
-Through its Psychology Department Tulane offers programs in School Psychology, Early Childhood Development, and Special Education.
+Education courses offered at Tulane include EDLA 2000 Education in a Diverse Society, EDLA 2890 Service Learning, EDUC 3400 Classroom Management, as well as a range of courses in teaching methods.
+Student Teaching or internship (EDUC 6900 or EDUC 6950) is completed after graduation.
+The program, which is part of Newcomb-Tulane College, leads to a teaching certificate from the State of Louisiana, which can be used to obtain certification in other states through recipricol arrangements.
+The program has a full time director, assistant director, assessment and accreditation coordinator, three professors of practice as well as two adjunct lecturers.
+Through its Psychology Department Tulane offers a major in Psychology and Early Childhood Education that requires students to take education courses.
 Tulane's Newcomb College has long been a pioneer in early childhood education through its Newcomb Children's Center, which is run as a working laboratory by faculty, staff, and students.
 Within the Center, the Newcomb College Nursery School offers half-day sessions to New Orleans children and the Newcomb Child Care Center has been offering day care since 1980.

 Subject Resource Guide